Caiyeon/goldfish/README.md

 ## Features

 * [x] Hot-loadable server settings from a provided vault endpoint
+* [x] Displaying a vault endpoint as a 'bulletin board' in homepage
 * [x] Logging in with token or userpass
 * [x] Reading/editing/creating/listing secrets
 * [x] Listing/deleting users (tokens, userpass, and approle)